lindner-jonas/hybrid_process_collaboration_models/README.md

 ## Simulation

 The simulation in the frontend is based on the initial implementation of the BPMN token simulation extension.
-However, the tool was extended to incorporate execution semantics for multi-model collaborations, close to the ones described in the [technical report](#TechnicalReport).
+However, the tool was extended to incorporate execution semantics for multi-model collaborations.

 ### Execution